Last updated 18 March 2022

 Before settlement, buyers should conduct searches to satisfy themselves that good title will be provided on settlement.
 Buyers should also prepare for settlement itself.

-As soon as possible, a search of the property should be done at the Department of Natural Resources and Mines to see what mortgages or other encumbrances (e.g. easements) are registered in relation to the land and to confirm that the description of the land is properly recorded on the contract.
+As soon as possible, a search of the property should be done at the Titles Queensland to see what mortgages or other encumbrances (e.g. easements) are registered in relation to the land and to confirm that the description of the land is properly recorded on the contract.
 A photocopy of the registered plan of the land may be obtained to ensure that the block of land being purchased is in fact what was inspected, and that its dimensions are correctly described in the contract.

 After the land title searches are completed, the buyer should also carry out searches to find out further information about the property being purchased.
 The local authority is the best source of information and will provide particulars regarding: